Élisa Mercœur: Paris

 After Mercœur's elegy was published, she was still without a regular income but still insisting that she wanted to live off of her poetry.
-In June 1828, Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry visted Nantes.
+In June 1828, Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry visited Nantes.
 Mercœur organised the festivities, wrote a poem for the Duchess and recited it in her presence while at the Grand Ball.
 However, she was sidelined for the next ceremony and didn't understand the reason why it happened as she didn't understand the current political situation in pre-revolutionary France.